dlove-1195/Legend-of-Zelda-2D/README.md

 * Press "R" to restart a game
 * Press "Esc" to quit the game

 #### Future Improvement and Implantation:
+* Triforce pieces are being placed in room 1&17 (they are connected) so that you can switch to win state easily.
+They will be * placed in the room 14,15,16 later
 * Link attack in damaged mode
-* Door detection need to be revised (Link can be pushed to another room when he collides with enemies near the wall)
+* Door detection need to be revised (Link may be pushed by the enemies to another room near the wall)
-* Heart Container functionality need to be added
+* Fairy functionality need to be added
 * WallMaster comes out from the wall and take Link to the beginning of the level
 * Add more items and enemies
 * Redesign rooms to complete the game